Skip to main content

 • Traveling without permission

-• Hanging around with other convicted felons who you were ordered to avoid
+• Hanging around with convicted felons you were ordered to avoid

 • Failing to find work after getting out of prison

 Some of the more common offenses that lead to parole violations include drug crimes and substance abuse charges.
 If you are dealing with substance abuse and addiction, release to the same environment can expose you to the same problems.
-Substance abuse or alcohol may lead to a failed drug test, missing a test because the parolee knows they will likely fail, or committing a new crime to get money.
+Substance abuse or alcohol may lead to a failed drug test, skipping tests, or committing a new crime.
+Any of these are parole violations.

 Technical Violations and Minor Violations

-One of the biggest problems for individuals released on parole is that a very minor violation can be enough to send them back to jail.
+One of the biggest problems for parolees is that a very minor violation can be enough to go back to jail to resume a prison sentence.
 Sending you back to prison for a technical offense can cost taxpayers and erase the progress you made in trying to get your life back on track.
 This is one reason it is important to have good legal representation even for minor violations.
 Minor violations may include:

 • Failing a urine test